Our Studio

 All: Double pirouettes en dehors and en dedans, posé piqué turns en dedans, fouetté of adage, developé passé, entrechat quatre, assemblé battu, sissonne ouvert, brissé dessus, pas de basque sauté.

-Male: Grand allegro and chassé coupé turns en manège, single tours en l’air, sissonnes with changes of alignment.
+Male Syllabus: Grand allegro and chassé coupé turns en manège, single tours en l’air,

 RAD Advanced Foundation

-Prerequisite to take the course: 5+ years of continuous training and 2-3 years of pointe for women.
+Course Prerequisite: 5+ years of continuous ballet training and 2-3 years of pointe experience for the female syllabus work.

 Course Description:

-This course introduces ballet movements used by professional dancers.
+This course introduces professional level ballet.
 The choreography you will learn in this course is both challenging and fun.
 To attend this course, your posture and alignment must be secure.
 Your turnout, core, feet and legs must be strong and well controlled.
-To be exam ready in this course, we recommend you take 2 RAD classes per week.
-To supplement your training, we also highly recommend you take 2-3 non-exam ballet classes per week and plan to spend a minimum of 2 hours a week practicing in your own time.
+To be exam ready in this course, we recommend you take 2 RAD classes per week, 2-3 non-exam ballet classes per week and plan to spend a minimum of 2 hours a week practicing in your own time.

 Ballet Vocabulary Examples: